ALescoulie/frameanalysis/README.md

 Responsible for the selection of residue atoms and coordinates and analysis templates.

 ## Use
 Create an input.in file based on the template in the repository.
 Residue pairs are separated by a space, and all other values are separated by an '=' sign.
-In '3:RUN_SETTINGS' booleans must be capitalized as is seen in python ex 'False'. frameanalysis.py references the functions each on their own files in the analysisclass folder, while res_dist.py contains all functions on a sinlge script for greater portability.
+In '3:RUN_SETTINGS' booleans must be capitalized as is seen in python ex 'False'. frameanalysis.py references the functions each on their own files in the analysisclass folder, while res_dist.py contains all functions on a single script for greater portability.

 To run program
 ```bash